GreenAI-Uppa/AIPowerMeter/docsrc/experiments/experiments.rst

-Bert Transformers
+Bert Transformer
 -----------------

-As a similar study than the previous Alexnet and Resnet one, we measure consumption of a famous NLP transformers: `Bert <https://arxiv.org/abs/1810.04805>`_.
+As a similar study than the previous Alexnet and Resnet one, we measure consumption of a famous NLP transformer: `Bert <https://arxiv.org/abs/1810.04805>`_.

-In this case we use torch with a sequence classifier version of Bert.
-Provided by the `transformers <https://huggingface.co/transformers/model_doc/bert.html>`_ library.
+In this case we use torch with a sequence classifier version of Bert, as provided by the `hugging face <https://huggingface.co/transformers/model_doc/bert.html>`_ library.

-The process is quite similar then before.
-We have a main object of 10 runs of multiplte measures.
-We just change the input size.
-Hence, we chose to set **"yes "** as main sentence.
-Next we juste have to repeat this "sentence" by the wanted input size.
+The process follows previous experiments.
+The inputs are sequences of **"yes"** tokens of different sizes.

 .. code-block:: python